qiyang-ustc/PEPS-Op-Bench/README.md

 ## Key Observations

 1. The NVIDIA H100 shows significant performance improvements over the A100, with peak performance reaching ~61 TFLOPS (91% of theoretical peak).
-2. AMD MI300A achieves peak performance of ~77 TFLOPS, which is only about 47% of its theoretical peak of 163 TFLOPS, indicating significant room for optimization.
+2. AMD MI300A achieves peak performance of ~77 TFLOPS, which is about 63% of its theoretical peak of 122.6 TFLOPS, indicating room for optimization.
 3. Intel MKL on CPU provides consistent performance around 730-740 GFLOPS for mid-range matrix sizes.
 4. All platforms show some performance degradation at larger matrix sizes (32768x32768).